Part II: Factory Fresh Instrument Panel & Dash Pad On Our Project Truck

 Missed Part 1?
 Check it out here: How To Install a Vintage Air SureFit In-Dash Kit in an F-100

-Apparently the water temp gauge didn’t work and the previous owner didn’t trust the oil warning light as there were mismatched gauges hanging under the dash for temperature and pressure.
-The chrome trim on the bezel was worn and the lens had turned yellow, not to mention the cracked dashpad had a cheap plastic cover over it that was also cracked.
+Apparently, the water temp gauge didn’t work, and the previous owner didn’t trust the oil warning light, as there were mismatched gauges hanging under the dash for temperature and pressure.
+The chrome trim on the bezel was worn, and the lens had turned yellow, not to mention the cracked dashpad had a cheap plastic cover over it that was also cracked.
 Time for some changes.

 Read More: The F-100 Western Nationals 2021

-The Dakota Digital VHX kit comes complete with the gauges installed in the sealed mounting panel, all the senders with a variety of adaptors to suit most engines, wiring harnesses for the senders, a CAT 5 cable to connect the gauges to the control unit, and a computer control unit that integrates the senders to the gauges and contains the sensors for the acceleration display functions.
+The Dakota Digital VHX F100 gauge cluster comes complete with the gauges installed in the sealed mounting panel, all the senders with a variety of adaptors to suit most engines, wiring harnesses for the senders, a CAT 5 cable to connect the gauges to the control unit, and a computer control unit that integrates the senders to the gauges and contains the sensors for the acceleration display functions.

 Since we had already decided to go with the Dakota Digital (which LMC Truck carries as well), we ordered up a new black and chrome instrument bezel (they also offer the woodgrain version), headlight and wiper switch knobs, and a new dashpad that is a direct factory replacement.
 The bezel is exactly like the factory one would have looked when new and we even got new screws to replace the sightly rusty originals.
 The dashpad came with studs molded in just like the one from Ford and installed through the stock holes.